1976 Formula One season: Calendar changes

+Regulation changes

+There had been no impactful regulation changes over the winter, but before the 1976 Spanish Grand Prix, a restriction was placed on the height of the air box to no more than 850 mm.
+This eliminated many eye-striking designs seen in the past years.
+It was also stipulated at that time, that an F1 car could not be wider than 215 cm (which remained valid until 1992).
+This caught out the McLaren team and James Hunt was disqualified, only for the decision to be overturned by the team's appeal.

 Season report

 Race 1: Brazil

 For the opening round of the season in Brazil at the 5-mile Interlagos circuit in São Paulo, James Hunt took pole position in his McLaren with reigning World Champion Niki Lauda alongside in his Ferrari (which set the tone for the season).
 Clay Regazzoni in the second Ferrari took the lead at the start.
 Regazzoni, Lauda, Hunt and Shadow's Jean-Pierre Jarier battled.
 Regazzoni and Jarier collided, and the former had to pit for repairs.
 Lauda now led from Hunt and Jarier, but Hunt crashed out due to a sticking throttle, and Jarier did the same a lap later after driving on some oil in the track.
 Lauda thus started his title defence with victory, with Patrick Depailler second in the Tyrrell, and Tom Pryce completing the podium in the other Shadow.

 Race 2: South Africa

 At the Kyalami circuit near Johannesburg, Hunt took pole position for the second time in two races, with Lauda alongside again.
 It was Lauda who led into the first corner, with Hunt dropping down to fourth behind McLaren teammate Jochen Mass and Vittorio Brambilla in his March.
 Hunt was waved through by Mass, and passed Brambilla to take second after five laps.
 Lauda led from start to finish to win again, with Hunt second and Mass third for McLaren.